DavidKHahn/Server-Side-Rendering-SEO/README.md

  - Requests to server

-#### Next.js: (Check out the documentation for more information: https://nextjs.org/docs)
+#### Next.js:

- - Assists with less full page refresh for server side rendering using such features like Link (Note:
+ - Assists with less full page refresh for server side rendering using such features like Link (Note: With client side rendering you do not need to refresh the entire page but with server side rendering you do)

-With client side rendering you do not need to refresh the entire page but with server side rendering you do)
+ >Check out the documentation for more information:  https://nextjs.org/docs

 **Helpful Links:**